Shrimp and Asparagus Skillet is a light and flavorful, low carb dinner recipe that cooks in just 15 minutes. Super easy and so delicious!

 This past spring break the fam and I packed up our car then drove 17 hours south to Gulf Shores, AL.

-But so worth it – we’d never been and were so impressed with the area!
-Powdery white sand beaches, turquoise-hued water filled with dolphins, and as much local seafood as we could handle.
-I’ll spare you the Forrest Gump line, but we made it our mission to try every which way the Gulf Shores were serving up fresh shrimp, and…mission accomplished.
-I think my blood was 25% clarified butter by the end of our vacation!
+WOOF, but so worth it.
+We’d never been and were so impressed with the powdery white sand beaches, turquoise-hued water filled with dolphins, and as much local seafood as we could handle.
+I’ll spare you the Forrest Gump line, but I’m pretty sure my blood was 25% clarified butter by the end of our vacation.

-It was with our trip in mind that I went the healthy route and whipped up Shrimp and Asparagus Skillet to share with you — a simple yet outstanding, stir-fry-style dish that’s made with a handful of ingredients, in just 15 minutes.
+With our trip in mind, I went the healthy route and whipped up Shrimp and Asparagus Skillet to share with you — a simple yet outstanding, stir-fry-style dish that’s made with a handful of ingredients, in just 15 minutes.

 YES!